Baby Chewing Tongue: Why They Do It And What To Do About It

 Image: Shutterstock

 Babies are constantly exploring and discovering parts of their body and their uses.
 Tongue chewing could be a result of them discovering it.
 They move their tongue to enjoy their discovery and make chewing motions in the process.
-The little one may even stick their tongue out as part of their exploration of the organ.
+Sometimes, a baby sticking tongue out could be a part of this exploration.

 2. Hunger